Goalsum/TataruBook/docs/quick_start.md

 (2, 'Garlond Ironworks shares', 1, '2023-12-31')
 ~~~

-This is because TataruBook needs to know the value of the other assets measured in home currency when calculating the net assets, so you need to enter the share price on a specific date.
+This is because TataruBook needs to know the value of the other assets measured in home currency when calculating the net worth, so you need to enter the share price on a specific date.
 We add records to the [prices]({{ site.baseurl }}/tables_and_views.html#prices) table to fulfill this requirement:

 | price_date | asset_index | price |
 |:-:|:-:|:-:|